gmMustafa/ML_AI_DL_Projects/README.md

 ### 3. Image Classification with CNNs (MNIST)
 This project uses the MNIST dataset to classify images of handwritten digits using Convolutional Neural Networks (CNNs).

+### 4. Sentiment Analysis with LSTMs
+This project uses the IMDB dataset to analyze the sentiment of movie reviews (positive/negative) using Long Short-Term Memory (LSTM) networks.